AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/remote-control/setting-up-the-remote.md

 console's Ethernet connection into the network.

-If the console is set to have a fixed IP address you will need to manually set a suitable IP address for the network -- consult the person who manages the network.
+If the console is set to have a fixed IP address you will need to manually set a suitable IP address for the network - *consult the person who manages the network*, or read more about [Networking the Console](../networking/).

-Network setup using a dedicated access point
+Network Setup using a Dedicated Access Point
 --------------------------------------------

 This is a basic setup assuming that the console is connected directly to an access point.
 For information on setting up your Wireless Access Point please refer to the documentation provided with it.

--   We advise using a proper wireless access point rather than a wireless router (ADSL router).
+> We advise using a dedicated wireless access point rather than a wireless router (ADSL router).
 Although routers are cheaper, the WiFi connection through to the Ethernet can be flaky.
-Some routers can be switched to an "access point" mode to avoid this problem.
+Some routers can be switched to an *"access point"* mode to avoid this problem.

 You need to set up the network settings on the Wireless Access Point, the mobile device and the console so that they can communicate with each